 UVA and UVB

 Ultraviolet radiation (UV) damages the skin’s cellular DNA, which can cause both short-term and long-term damage.
-UVA and UVB are the two kinds of UV ray that affect us on the Earth’s surface.
-Both can damage our skin and can cause cancer.
-But many lotions only protect you from UVB radiation and SPF (skin protection factor) is only a measure of how well the lotion will protect you from UVB light.
+UVA and UVB are the two kinds of UV ray that can damage our skin and can cause cancer.
+But many sunscreens only protect you from UVB radiation and SPF (skin protection factor) only tells you how well the cream will protect you from UVB light.

-To make sure you are protected from both UVA and UVB check the bottle for a star rating, which is the measure of UVA protection, as well as the SPF rating.
+To make sure you're protected from both UVA and UVB check the bottle for a star rating, which is the measure of UVA protection, as well as the SPF rating.
 Three to five stars will protect you sufficiently.
-Look for the term ‘broad spectrum’ which means the lotion protects from both UVA and UVB.
+You can also look for the term ‘broad spectrum’ which means the sunscreen protects from both UVA and UVB.

-All lotions can rub off and and even if they claim to be waterproof most won’t resist the rubbing from your towel when you dry yourself.
-So as a rule reapply after every dip in the water, after playing sports or sweating and at a minimum every two hours.
-Bold features like noses, brows, ears and cheek bones may need more regular application.
+All sunscreens can rub off and and even if they claim to be waterproof, most won’t resist the rubbing from your towel when you dry yourself.
+So as a rule, reapply after every dip in the water, after playing sports or sweating and at a minimum every two hours.
+Prominent features like noses, brows, ears and cheek bones may need more regular application.

-Children should always wear factor 50 as their skin is much more delicate than an adults, and more vulnerable to burning.
+Children over 6 months should always wear factor 50 as their skin is much more delicate than an adults, and more vulnerable to burning.
 Children under 6 months should be kept out of direct sunlight.

 A UVA protection factor of three to five stars will provide adequate protection from UVA rays.

-Many people think they don't have to wear sun lotion if they are covered up in clothes.
+Many people think they don't have to wear sunscreen if they are covered up in clothes.
 In fact, many fabrics will not protect you from the sun's rays.
 UPF is a rating of sun protection for clothing and other fabrics.
 Lighter fabrics, which are more popular in sunny months typically have a lower UPF rating, and are less protective than heavier fabrics.
-So it's important that you apply sun lotion even if you cover up.
+So it's important that you apply sunscreen even if you cover up.